 How to get the OS X El Capitan beta

 Initially it will only be developers who are members of Apple's developer community that will be able to download the software.
 But Apple is also repeating the successful public beta programme that it ran last year, so consumers will also be able to get their hands on the beta versions of the software in July.

 The OS X El Capitan beta has been available to developers since 8 June, if you are signed up to the Apple Developer Program you will be able it download it now.
 You can now join the OS X and iOS developer programs for a single fee of $99 (£64) a year, rather than joining the two programs for $99 each per year.
 Developing for the WatchOS is also included in that fee.
 To join the Apple Developer Program enrol here.

 You don’t have to be a developer to get your hands on the OS X El Capitan beta though.
-A public beta will be available for consumers towards the end of July.
+A public beta is now available for consumers.
 You can sign up for the Apple Beta Software Program here.
 To join the program just sign in with your Apple ID and accept the Apple Beta Software Program Agreement.
-Once you have signed up for the public beta Apple will contact you via email when the software is ready to download.
-Last year email alerts began to arrive on 24 July.
+Once you have signed up for the public beta you will get a verification code and a link to download the beta:

 If you register for the OS X Beta Seed Program you will be able to download test versions of the software, and give feedback to Apple to help the company perfect the update before it's released to the public in the autumn.